cosmic-api/cosmic.py/docs/source/guide.rst

 REST via Models *
 -----------------

-Models are REST-ful resources.
+Models are used to create REST-ful endpoints.
 A model roughly corresponds to a database table.
-Each model has several optional HTTP endpoints.
+Most basically, a model defines a datatype.
+If you want to give clients access to *objects* of this datatype, you also need to define a set of CRUD methods that Cosmic will turn into HTTP endpoints.

+Here is the

 * Models define two things: a datatype and (optionally), a set of entities, relationships between them and methods of manipulating them.
 * Model schema is always a Struct (the datatype).